-Back in 2016 Margot Robbie stormed onto our screens as the anarchic DC comics favourite Harley Quinn.
-The ex-PHD psychotherapist who became the Joker’s right hand woman following a rebirth at ACE chemicals.
-And while Suicide Squad was far from perfect as an introductory film.
-It is fair to say that Robbie’s Harley Quinn shone through an otherwise mediocre affair.
-Now three years later, Harley Quinn’s back on the big screen, but this time she is single and ready to mingle.
-As Birds of Prey (And The Fantabulous Emancipation Of One Harley Quinn) bursts onto our screens.
-In an explosion of comic book colour and ferocity, under the stewardship of director Cathy Yan (Dead Pigs).
+In 2016, Margot Robbie stormed onto our screens as the anarchic DC comics favourite Harley Quinn, the ex-PHD psychotherapist who became the Joker’s right-hand woman following a rebirth at ACE chemicals.
+Suicide Squad was far from perfect as an introductory film, but Robbie’s Harley Quinn would shine.
+Now, three years later, Harley Quinn’s back on the big screen, but this time, she is single and ready to mingle in Birds of Prey (And The Fantabulous Emancipation Of One Harley Quinn), directed by Cathy Yan (Dead Pigs).

-Our story opens with Harley having split with Joker (or been dumped) depending on your point of view.
-Her vengeance and closure being the destruction of the ACE chemicals plant where her transformation began.
-However, sitting in the background of her mourning for Mr J is the crime king pin Roman Sionis (Ewan McGregor).
-Who offers a delicious mix of camp versus evil that shines on screen, next to his sinister henchman Victor Zsasz (Chris Messina).
-And as Roman searches for a precious diamond, his criminal empire growing in strength.
-Harley finds herself unwittingly wrapped up in the search.
-As she protects a young pickpocket Cassandra Cain (Ella Jay Basco) who happens to have the diamond in her possession.
+As our story opens, Harley has split with Joker (or been dumped), depending on your point of view.
+But she is far from taking the split lying down as she destroys the ACE chemicals plant where her transformation began.
+However, sitting in the background of her deep mourning for Mr J is the crime kingpin Roman Sionis (Ewan McGregor) and his sinister henchman Victor Zsasz (Chris Messina).
+Roman is searching for a precious diamond, and Harley is about to find herself unwittingly wrapped up in the search.

 Director: Cathy Yan